International Workers' Day: India

 The Labour Kisan party has introduced May Day celebrations in Madras.
 Comrade Singaravelar presided over the meeting.
 A resolution was passed stating that the government should declare May Day as a holiday.
 The president of the party explained the non-violent principles of the party.
 There was a request for financial aid.
 It was emphasised that workers of the world must unite to achieve independence.

 1 May is also celebrated as "Maharashtra Day" and "Gujarat Day" to mark the date in 1960, when the two western states attained statehood after the erstwhile Bombay State was divided on linguistic lines.
 Maharashtra Day is held at Shivaji Park in central Mumbai.
 Schools and offices in Maharashtra remain closed on 1 May.
 A similar parade is held to celebrate Gujarat Day in Gandhinagar.

 Vaiko (Vai Gopalsamy), General Secretary of Marumalarchi Dravida Munnetra Kazhagam, appealed to the then Prime Minister V. P. Singh to declare 1 May as a national holiday, to which the PM heeded and from then on it became a national holiday to celebrate International Labour Day.

 Maldives

 Maldives first observed the holiday in 2011, after a declaration by President Mohamed Nasheed.
 He noted that this move highlighted the government's commitment as well as efforts of private parties to protect and promote workers' rights in the Maldives.

 Nepal

-1 May Day has been celebrated in Nepal since 1963.
+International Workers' Day has been celebrated in Nepal since 1963.
 The day became a public holiday in 2007.